HISTORY OF ART WITH ITALIAN (BA)

 - Access Courses: Access to HE Diploma (QAA-recognised) including appropriate subjects with distinction grades in level 3 units.
 Candidates must meet essential subject requirements.

 - Warwick International Foundation Programme (IFP) All students who successfully complete the Warwick IFP and apply to Warwick through UCAS will receive a guaranteed conditional offer for a related undergraduate programme (selected courses only).
 For full details of standard offers and conditions visit the IFP website.

 - We welcome applications from students with other internationally recognised qualifications.
 For more information please visit the international entry requirements page.

 Taking a gap year Applications for deferred entry welcomed.

-Introduction to the History of Art: Classicism and the Arts of Christianity
+Introduction to Art History: Classicism and the Arts of Christianity

-Introduction to the History of Art: The Natural World and the Arts of Modernity
+Introduction to Art History: The Natural World and the Arts of Modernity

 History of Art and Interpretation